 – Eliminate coffee: Caffeine intake may be linked to changes in estrogen Levels and hormone behavior.
 Consider boosting your energy with a decaf alternative, such as an herbal tea.
 Kombucha’s probiotic properties might also be beneficial.
 Choose green tea instead of coffee.
 Green tea has been shown to increase insulin resistance.
 Besides, it can assist with weight control in women with PCOS.

 – Iron: Some women with PCOS may experience heavy bleeding during their period, leading to iron deficiency.
-Doctors might recommend adding iron-rich foods like spinach, eggs, and broccoli into your diet.
+Doctors might recommend adding iron-rich foods like spinach, eggs, and broccoli.

-– Magnesium: Cashews, spinach, almonds, and bananas are foods rich in magnesium.
+– Magnesium: Cashews, spinach, almonds, and bananas are magnesium-rich foods.

 – Fiber for digestion: A high-fiber diet can help improve your digestion.
-Beans, broccoli, Brussels sprouts, Lentils, lima, pears, and avocados are rich in fiber.
+Beans, broccoli, Brussels sprouts, Lentils, lima, pears, and avocados are fiber-rich.

 – Inositol: Inositol is a vitamin B that may help improve insulin resistance.
 It’s also been proven to help with fertility in some instances of PCOS.